ch0t4nk/PDFtoMD/docs/README.md

  F --> F1[Contributors]
  F --> F2[Copyright & Licenses]
 ```

-Welcome to the comprehensive documentation for **MarkPDFDown** - an enterprise-ready PDF to Markdown conversion tool with AI-powered processing and secure configuration management.
+Welcome to the comprehensive documentation for **PDFtoMD** - an enterprise-ready PDF to Markdown conversion tool with AI-powered processing and secure configuration management.

 ## 🗺️ Documentation Navigation